Theory on Covariate-Adaptive Randomized Clinical Trials: Efficiency, Selection bias and Randomization Methods: The power of hypothesis testing under covariate-adaptive designs

 \end{corollary} By (\ref{eqPowerCR.2}), the unconditional relative loss of power is

 The right hand (\ref{eqLopT}) will converge to 1 whenever $V_n\to 0$.
 Therefore, we conclude \begin{corollary} If

 in probability (or almost surely), then

-in probability (or almost surely).
-In such case, the power of the hypothesis testing to compare treatment effects under this allocation procedure is equivalent to that under the completely balanced allocation which has the largest power.
-Such a randomization procedure is called an efficient covariate-adaptive design. \end{corollary}
+in probability (or almost surely). \end{corollary} When the condition (\ref{eqthPowerC1.1}) is satisfied, the power of the hypothesis testing to compare treatment effects under this allocation procedure is equivalent to that under the completely balanced allocation which has the largest power.
+Such a randomization procedure is called an efficient covariate-adaptive design.